Akshata95/StoryTellingWithData/final_project_Akshata.md

 //I'm going to tell you a story which is supported by visualizations, could you tell me how and in what these graphics help underline the story?

 Response:
-	'what do you mean by stories?'.

-(In regards to the first 'question') So that means the reverse is true too?Since its true on 'both ' sides, it is not really controversial.
-The face value makes it look like its shallow, but is isnt really.
-The 'one out of twenty people ' is a good visualization to showcase this.

-The bellcurve is fitting.
-I understand that.

-(When looking at tableau version of the correlation graph) What do the sizes mean?
-Too many things.
-X y and size is confusing.
-	Maybe break it up into two graphs?

-A bar graph again might be better.
-Per deparment the acceptance rate of women.
-	The graph is unclear.
-Doesn't support the story very well.
-You have to look at it for a while.

-The whole story is a bit confusing.
-I understand what you're saying.

-Show both women and men acceptance rates are the same per department then you can see it better.

 ## Insights for changes made to sketches, storyboards & wireframes
 Well..
 I'm not happy with the results.
 My story all over the place and my interviewees have had a hard time understanding the storyline.
 I feared this might be the case since I'm trying to convey multiple messages at once, and coming up with a frankensteins' monster of a conclusion.
 This isn't working right now, so things have to change.